SwarangiSawant2702/MSCDS/README.md

 # MSCDS
-For Advance Analytics
+For Advance Analytics.
-Is's for practical purpose
+Is's for practical purpose.